Amar269/AWS-Driven-Architecture-for-DDoS-Protection/README.md

   - AWS CloudWatch (Monitoring and Logging).
   - EC2 Instances (Compute resources).
   - Elastic Load Balancers and Auto Scaling Groups.

-- **Programming and Frameworks**:
-  - Machine Learning integration for anomaly detection.
-  - Infrastructure as Code (IaC) using AWS CloudFormation or Terraform.

 ## 4. Steps to Implement

 ### Step 1: Initial Setup